 Cam Smith NFL Draft Profile

 - Current Year: Redshirt Junior

-Smith stands around 6’0″, 185 pounds, but appears to have good proportional length for his size.
+Smith stands around 6’1″, 180 pounds, but has good proportional length for his size.
 Within his frame, he has great overall athleticism as well.
 Smith carries impressive initial burst out of his stance and also shows excellent long-track explosiveness coming downhill.
 He can speed up his feet and accelerate without strain, erasing space when triggering on plays.

 Expanding on Smith’s athleticism, the South Carolina CB’s hips are very fluid.
 He doesn’t have much delay on transitions, and he can accelerate out of those transitions.
 Moreover, Smith can execute 270-degree turns efficiently.
 He decelerates quickly and keeps his balance.
 Beyond that, he consistently stays low in his stance and easily sinks his hips on direction changes.

 Smith is light on his feet, and his feet are exceptionally quick.
 The South Carolina CB moves with great corrective twitch and loads up lots of potential energy within his frame.
 He has the lateral suddenness to match ball carriers in space and easily correct his positioning.
 Additionally, he has a smooth backpedal and can seamlessly flip his hips when matching receivers at the line.

 Going further, Smith shows off impressive recovery speed when chasing down plays.
 He can turn and run upfield with receivers, opening his strides to carry wideouts and minimize space.
 His closing speed also shows up when triggering downhill on plays.